 Item 4 – Updates or Issues

-Provide any updates to the administration of the Part C program by the DSU, including any significant changes in the amount of earmarked funds or any changes in the order of priorities in the distribution of Part C funds.
-Provide a description of any issues of concern addressed by the DSU in its administration of the Part C program.
+Provide any updates to the administration of the Subchapter C program by the DSE, including any significant changes in the amount of earmarked funds or any changes in the order of priorities in the distribution of Subchapter C funds.
+Provide a description of any issues of concern addressed by the DSE in its administration of the Subchapter C program.

 SUBPART II – NUMBER AND TYPES OF INDIVIDUALS WITH SIGNIFICANT DISABILITIES RECEIVING SERVICES

-Section 704(m)(4) of the Act; 34 CFR 364.53
+Section 704(m)(4) of the Act; 45 CFR 1329.12(a)(3–4)

-In this section, provide data from all service providers (DSU, grantees, contractors) who received Part B funds and who were listed in subpart I, section C of this report, except centers for independent living that receive Part C funds.
-(Part C centers will provide this data themselves on their annual 704 Reports, Part II.)
+In this section, provide data from all service providers (DSE, grantees, contractors) who received Subchapter B funds and who were listed in subpart I, section C of this report, except centers for independent living that receive Subchapter C funds.
+(Subchapter C centers will provide this data themselves on their annual CIL PPRs.)

 Section A – Number of Consumers Served During the Reporting Year

-Include Consumer Service Records (CSRs) for ALL consumers served during the reporting year.
+Include CSRs for ALL consumers served during the reporting year.

 (1) Enter the number of active CSRs carried over from September 30 of the year preceding the reporting year.
 Active CSRs are those corresponding to consumers who were actually served during the reporting year.